mmathys/acfts/README.md

 ## Testing

-It is recommended that Tests are run with an IDE, for example [Goland](https://www.jetbrains.com/go/).
+For Benchmarks and testing, it is recommended that Tests are run with an IDE, for example [Goland](https://www.jetbrains.com/go/).

 ## Code